 Program Supply List / Student Costs:

 Please plan ahead.
-Some programs require that uniforms, supplies, and other program specific related items (such as immunizations, food service card, etc.) be purchased, started or completed prior to the first day of school.
+Some programs require that uniforms, supplies, and other program specific related items be purchased or completed prior to the first day of school.
 Please click on the appropriate link to access the list for this program’s uniform, supply and other program related costs for First Year Culinary students or Second Year Culinary students.